wandb/data-flywheel-nvidia/README.md

   expN --> results
 ```

 Production traffic from your application is routed to Weights & Biases Weave for comprehensive logging and monitoring.
 From there, evaluation and fine-tuning datasets are created and used in a series of offline experiments, with results tracked in Weights & Biases Models.
+The system automatically:
+- Logs model artifacts (including fine-tuned models and LoRA adapters) to W&B
+- Serializes and versions datasets created from Weave traces
+- Tracks experiment metadata and evaluation results
+- Links evaluation runs to model artifacts for complete lineage tracking

 Anyone who has done this manually knows there are a lot of options to consider when designing the experiments, and many of them depend on the kinds of data you have:

 - Which models do you pick?
 - In what ways do you curate your datasets?